secureblue/secureblue.github.io/content/INSTALL.md

 ujust dns-selector
 ```

-{% include alert.html type='info' content='If you intend to use a VPN, use the system default state (network provided resolver).
+{% include alert.html type='note' content='If you intend to use a VPN, use the system default state (network provided resolver).
 This will ensure your system uses the VPN provided DNS resolver to prevent DNS leaks.
 ESPECIALLY avoid setting the browser DNS policy in this case.' %}

 ## Bash environment lockdown
 {: #bash}